Tomev/qcflow/docs/source/llms/llm-evaluate/notebooks/index.rst

             <div class="simple-card">
                 <a href="rag-evaluation.html">
                     <div class="header">
-                        RAG Evaluation with MLflow and GPT-4 as Judge
+                        RAG Evaluation with QCFlow and GPT-4 as Judge
                     </div>
                     <p>
-                        Learn how to evaluate RAG systems with MLflow, leveraging <b>OpenAI GPT-4</b> model as a judge.
+                        Learn how to evaluate RAG systems with QCFlow, leveraging <b>OpenAI GPT-4</b> model as a judge.
                     </p>
                 </a>
             </div>
             <div class="simple-card">
                 <a href="rag-evaluation-llama2.html">
                     <div class="header">
-                        RAG Evaluation with MLflow and Llama-2-70B as Judge
+                        RAG Evaluation with QCFlow and Llama-2-70B as Judge
                     </div>
                     <p>
-                        Learn how to evaluate RAG systems with MLflow, leveraging <b>Llama 2 70B model</b> hosted on Databricks serving endpoint.
+                        Learn how to evaluate RAG systems with QCFlow, leveraging <b>Llama 2 70B model</b> hosted on Databricks serving endpoint.
                     </p>
                 </a>
             </div>